mustafar/nh-recipes/content/blog/gurda-kaleji-ghotala/index.md

 Heat the oil in a thick bottom kadhai and mix in the Sookha Sabut Masala.
 Roast for 30 seconds.
 Add finely chopped onions and lightly brown it.
 Add 1 tbsp ginger garlic paste and stir it for another minute.
 Add pureed tomato and chiles, stir and cook for a minute.
 Then add ground Sookha Masala and cook it for 1 minute.

-Add keema and let it cook for 5 minutes in the gravy.
+Add qeema and let it cook for 5 minutes in the gravy.
 Drain and add liver and kidneys to it and mix it well with the masala.

 Cook everything with lid on for 5 minutes on high and then 15 min on simmer (keep checking and turning everything).
-Garnish with chopped green chilies and dhania leaves
+Garnish with chopped green chiles and dhania leaves

 # Tips
 > This recipe goes best with Roghni or Kashmiri roti